Calais: Early history

-The early history of habitation in the area is limited.
+Sources on the early history of habitation in the area is limited.
 It is sometimes claimed that the Romans called the settlement Caletum and that it was the departure point for Julius Caesar's invasion of Britain.
-However, the name Caletum does not appear in Caeser's accounts of the invasion.
+However, the name Caletum does not appear in Caesar's accounts of the invasion.
 Caesar describes his departure point as Portus Itius, which is believed to have been near Boulogne.
 At that time Calais was an island in the North Sea.

 Calais was an English outpost for many centuries while it was an island surrounded by marshes, and difficult to attack from the mainland.
 At some time before the 10th century, it would have been a Dutch-speaking fishing village on a sandy beach backed by pebbles and a creek, with a natural harbour at the west edge of the early medieval estuary of the river Aa.
 As the pebble and sand ridge extended eastward from Calais, the haven behind it developed into fen, as the estuary progressively filled with silt and peat.
 Afterwards, canals were cut between Saint-Omer, the trading centre formerly at the head of the estuary, and three places to the west, centre and east on the newly formed coast: respectively Calais, Gravelines and Dunkirk.
 Calais was improved by the Count of Flanders in 997 and fortified by the Count of Boulogne in 1224.

 The first document mentioning the existence of this community is the town charter granted by Mathieu d'Alsace, Count of Boulogne, in 1181 to Gerard de Guelders; Calais thus became part of the county of Boulogne.
 In 1189, Richard the Lionheart is documented to have landed at Calais on his journey to the Third Crusade.